livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 A foreign handler definition binds an identifier to a handler defined in foreign code.

+The last parameter in a foreign handler declaration may be '...' to indicate that the handler is variadic.
+This allows binding to C functions such as sprintf.

+Note: No bridging of types will occur when passing a parameter in the non-fixed section of a variadic argument list.
+You must ensure the arguments you pass there are of the appropriate foreign type (e.g. CInt, CDouble).

 There are a number of types defined in the foreign module which map to the appropriate foreign type when used in foreign handler signatures.